 Strength, Courage, and Rage

 When he reached maturity, Hercules was characterized not only by exceptional strength and courage, but also by exceptional or excessive appetites and powers in other regards as well.
-He is characterized by extremes of sexual appetite, of hunger and thirst, and of rage.
+He is characterized by extremes of sexual appetite, of hunger and thirst, and rage.
 Hercules is also noted for excessive passion, including the passion of rage.
 There are various times when he gives way to excessive rage, even to the extent of madness.

 The madness is usually, most likely, sent by Hera.
-In the most famous such episode of madness, Hercules kills his own children by his first wife, Megara, and perhaps kills the wife as well.
+In the most famous such episode of madness, Hercules kills his children by his first wife, Megara, and perhaps kills the wife as well.
 It is because of the killing of these children that he undertakes his famous Twelve Labors.